 "Of course the most important aspect of small producers' sales is online ecommerce capabilities,"says Sebastien Tremblay, founder and chief executive officer of Troly.

-He works with wineries around the world, and knows without a doubt the value of having a robust online presence in a world where people may never even visit the tasting room.
+He works with wineries around the world, and knows without a doubt the value of having a strong online presence in a world where people may never even visit the tasting room.

-This digital real estate is ultimately a significant part of your brand — imagine if a wine critic were to wander into the tasting room and discover that your staff was unable to provide accurate information about the wine that was poured in their glass.
+This digital real estate is ultimately a significant part of your brand.
+Imagine if a wine critic were to wander into the tasting room and find that your staff was unable to provide accurate information about the wine that was poured in their glass.

 "This is also why an ''our story', a media page, and trade page is essential," says Tremblay.
 "Much like consumers, anyone in the industry looking for high quality product information is not interested in waiting for an email response or filling in a contact form."
 If you can optimize the page for mobile use, even better, because the only reason most people will pick up the phone is to use it as a handheld computer.